 And it was fun.
 For about two days.
 Before the novelty of a newborn wore off, and we found ourselves in a bewildering state of puppy-dom which in a strange way mirrors the major milestones of the first 18 months – sleepless nights, relentless oral fixation and potty training but all in a matter of weeks.
 We were at ground zero.
 And what’s worse just as the toddler had mastered independent play.
 Adult supervision was now required at all times to prevent puppy from nipping toddler or toddler from pulling puppy dog’s tail.

-- Social Stimulation – At first I thought all those doggie daycares were another sign of American excess.
+At first I thought all those doggie daycares were another sign of American excess.
 And with names like Pooches Paradise and Canine Resort who could blame me?
 But whatever you think of the names of these places, dogs like kids need to play with their own kind, to build their socialization skills.
 For the dog, it’s about finding his place in the pack.
-For your two year old, learning to wrench toy trains from one child’s hand, only to lose it minutes later to another child is an essential part of growing up and learning to share.
+For your 2 year old, learning to wrench toy trains from one child’s hand, only to lose it minutes later to another child is an essential part of growing up and learning to share.

 If only it were that easy to train the other baby.
 That is still a work in progress.
 So back to Amazon.
 Anyone got any good toddler parenting recommendations?